On 2 December 2020, the New Zealand Government announced the Carbon Neutral Government Programme which aims to achieve carbon neutrality by 2025.

-We undertake key partnerships that support our work to enrich Aotearoa through maximising the impact domestic and international visitors have.
+We form key partnerships that support our work to enrich Aotearoa.

-We love the work that New Zealand charity, Trees that Count does to plant thousands of trees across Aotearoa each year.
-We’ve partnered with Trees That Count to make it easier for domestic and international visitors to show their love for Aotearoa by planting a native tree.
-Learn more about how the tourism industry can get involved.
+We love the work that Trees that Count does to plant thousands of trees across Aotearoa each year.
+That's why we’ve partnered with Trees That Count to make it easier for domestic and international visitors to show their love for Aotearoa, by planting a native tree.

 Owned by Tourism New Zealand, Qualmark(opens in new window) helps businesses become more sustainable from a people, planet and profit perspective.

 Qualmark assesses and recognises businesses that are delivering a sustainable experience.
 Businesses are awarded a bronze, silver or gold award depending on their performance against the Sustainable Tourism Business criteria.

 Membership is currently free for all tourism businesses.